altwajre/java/51-databases/01-database-design/05-keys/README.md

   Pros: no need to define new data, store less information.
   Cons: not easy to figure out the Natural Key, Natural Key may change because it has real world meaning.
 `Surrogate Key` is added auto incremented number
-  Pros: it is ussally number that easy to work with.
+  Pros: it is usually number that easy to work with.
 Never changing.
   Cons: need to add a new column to the table
 `Which one should I use?` pick one and use it through out the database.
 I prefer to use `surrogate key` through out the database because it is simple, just add a new id column.